This article was written by Justin Holcomb.

 In the Old Testament, Moses did miracles to demonstrate his authority as God’s spokesman (Exod.
 4:1–9).
 Similarly, the prophets were given words to speak from God, and in order to verify their authority God granted them the ability to perform miracles (1 Kings 17:17–24, 18:36–39, 2 Kings 1:10).

 Whereas “the miracles of the Old Testament age authenticated Moses and the prophets as men of God,” Robert Reymond notes, “the miracles of the New Testament age authenticated in turn Christ and his apostles.”
 Nicodemus, for example, recognized that God was with Jesus because of the miracles he did (John 3:2).
 Luke records approximately 20 of Jesus’ miracles, and four—all healings—are unique to only Luke.
 Jesus’ miracles authenticate his authoritative role in the divine plan that brings salvation (Luke 7:22).
 In fact, the scope of Jesus’ healings shows the breadth of his authority.
-He heals the sick, casts out evil spirits, and cures a variety of specific conditions: a flow of blood, a withered hand, blindness, deafness, paralysis, epilepsy, leprosy, dropsy, and fever.
+He heals the sick, casts out evil spirits, and cures a variety of specific conditions: a flow of blood, a withered hand, blindness, deafness, paralysis, epilepsy (buy delta 8 gummies online to treat them easily and effectively), leprosy, dropsy, and fever.
 He resuscitates the dead and exercises power over nature.

 Miracles also point to God’s kingdom and the restoration of creation.
 John calls the miracles of Jesus “signs” (John 4:54, 6:15), and Jesus suggests that his miraculous works verify that the kingdom of God has come (Luke 11:14-23).
 Jesus performed healings, exorcisms, and “nature” miracles (such as turning water into wine and multiplying food) as a sign that God’s kingdom had come to earth.
 As Wayne Grudem puts it, one of the purposes of miracles was “to bear witness to the fact that the kingdom of God has come and has begun to expand its beneficial results into people’s lives.”
 This is the point of what Jesus says in Matthew 12:28: “But if it is by the Spirit of God that I cast out demons, then the kingdom of God has come upon you.”
 Because of Jesus’ miraculous works, those who saw him knew that the God of Israel was once again acting in their midst.